 Navitas utilises a range of annual surveys and studies to monitor and ensure key academic performance indicators are met.
 External benchmarking involves comparing key academic performance indicators across Navitas colleges while internal benchmarking takes place between the individual colleges and their partner universities.

-Within University Programs, pass rates and retention target rates (the rate of students moving from semester to semester) are set at >75%.
-In the 2014 calendar year both of these targets were exceeded.
+Within the University Partnerships Division, pass rates and retention rates (the rate of students moving from semester to semester) are at greater than 75%.
+In the 2016 calendar year, both targets were exceeded, with average pass rates of 82%, retention rates of 87% and progression to partner rates of 94%.

 Navitas wealth distribution

-As a leading global provider of education services Navitas plays a vital economic role in its communities.
-Annually wealth generated by Navitas is distributed as follows:
+Navitas also plays a vital economic role in its communities.
+In FY17 wealth generated by Navitas was distributed as follows: